Spectral-partitioned Kohn-Sham density functional theory: Application to warm- and hot-dense matter

 The calculations presented in this section have been conducted using the VASP code \cite{vasp}, with additional implementations for the spDFT-HEG method as described above.
 Two systems, H and Be, are studied at elevated temperatures with all electrons present, i.e., 1 per atom for H, and 4 per atom for Be.
-All calculations were performed in periodic supercells containing a single atom using an $8\times8\times8$ $k$-point mesh for BZ integrations, and a 2000~eV planewave cutoff for H and 3000~eV for Be.
+All calculations were performed in unit cells containing a single atom using an $8\times8\times8$ $k$-point mesh for BZ integrations, and a 2000~eV planewave cutoff for H and 3000~eV for Be.
 The PBE parametrization \cite{PBE} of the generalized-gradient approximation to the exchange-correlation potentials was used throughout.
 As our purpose in this work is only to demonstrate the capabilities offered by the variational spDFT technique, we focus on just two lattice structures and densities, one for each of the two elements.
-We choose to study hydrogen in a simple cubic crystal structure at a low density corresponding to the specific volume of 8~\AA $^3$/atom, and beryllium in a face-centered cubic (fcc) lattice at a relatively high density corresponding to the specific volume of 5.61~\AA $^3$/atom.
+We study hydrogen in a simple cubic crystal structure at a low density corresponding to a specific volume of 8~\AA $^3$/atom, and beryllium in a face-centered cubic (fcc) lattice at a relatively high density corresponding to a specific volume of 5.61~\AA $^3$/atom.

 The most important parameter that controls the computational cost and accuracy of spDFT-HEG calculations is the number of variational KS bands that are included.
 Hence convergence of the calculations should be primarily investigated as a function of this number.
 Furthermore, it is desirable to devise a universal parameter that can be used to conduct comparative studies of the convergence of the spDFT-HEG calculations for systems with distinct chemical compositions and lattice structures.
 For this purpose, we introduce here $N_{\kappa}$ defined as the number of variational KS bands per electron included in an spDFT-HEG calculation.
-All convergence studies in the following subsections will be plotted against $N_{\kappa}$.
+All convergence studies in the following sections will be plotted against $N_{\kappa}$.